Super-brawl-team/epsilon/poincare/doc/simplification.md

 At this step, there are still nested lists in the expression, but we know the expected list length.

-Using `ProjectToNthElement` function, we smartly project each of the expected elements to build the output, simplified, list.
+Using `ProjectToNthElement` function, we smartly project each of the expected elements to build the output simplified list.

 For example: Applying `ProjectToNthElement` to the second element of `{4,5,6} + sequence(k,k,3)` will compute `5+2` and simplify it to `7`.

 ## Advanced Reduction

-It's expected to:
+It is expected to:
 - Reduce any reducible expression if given enough resources
 - Do its best with reduced resources
 - Be deterministic
-- Ignore second term of dependencies
+- Ignore dependencies

 ### Effects

 Using Expand and Contract formulas, Advanced reduction tries to transform the expression, and call systematic reduction at every steps.

 <details>
+<summary>List advanded reductions</summary>

 | Match | Replace |
 |---|---|